idio-lang/DIPS/source/implementing-idio/simple-types/functions.rst

 Like `Emacs Lisp
 <https://www.gnu.org/software/emacs/manual/html_node/elisp/>`_ we
-should allow the user to write a documentation string for their function which should be the third argument of four, :samp:`function {formals} {docstr} {body}` or :samp:`define ({name} {formals}) {docstr} {body}`.
+should allow the user to write a documentation string for their function which should be the third argument of four: :samp:`function {formals} {docstr} {body}` or :samp:`define ({name} {formals}) {docstr} {body}`.